UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 }
 ```

-**`#specs` override**
+**`#specs` definition overrides**

-You can override an existing spec by adding a spec invocation like `new_spec_name(#spec:spec_to_override)` as a key in the `#specs` map.
-If the spec names are different, then a new spec will be created by copying the invoked spec.
-Otherwise the invoked spec will be overridden (its params and content will be overridden with new values specified by the invocation) and the updated version will be available in the remainder of the file and when importing the file to another file.
+You can override an existing spec by adding a spec definition-override like `new_spec_name(#spec:spec_to_override)` as a key in the `#specs` map.
+If the spec names are different, then a new spec will be created by copying the requested spec.
+Otherwise the requested spec will be overridden (its params and content will be overridden with new values specified by the request) and the updated version will be available in the remainder of the file and when importing the file to another file.

 Here is our trivial text spec again:
 ```json